Updated: 12/30/2019 by Computer Hope

 - American mathematician.
 Known for her pioneering work in numerical analysis and computation.

 - She worked on the Mathematical Tables Project of the WPA, where she served as technical director.
 There, she designed algorithms that were executed by teams of human "computers" under her direction.
 Their output defined the standard for transcendental function solution for decades.
-This project later became the Computation Laboratory of the National Bureau of Standards.
+This project became the Computation Laboratory of the National Bureau of Standards.

 Honors and awards